STAY IN THE HIMALAYAN MOUNTAINS

 "WIPO" means the World Intellectual Property Organization;

-Mediation Center, a unit of the International Bureau of WIPO;
+"Center" means the WIPO Arbitration and Mediation Center, a unit of the International Bureau of WIPO.

-Scope of Application of Rules
+Scope of Application of WIPO Mediation Rules

-Article 2: Where a Mediation Agreement provides for mediation under the WIPO Mediation Rules, these Rules shall be deemed to form part of that Mediation Agreement.
+Where a Mediation Agreement provides for mediation under the WIPO Mediation Rules, these Rules shall be deemed to form part of that Mediation Agreement.
 Unless the parties have agreed otherwise, these Rules as in effect on the date of the commencement of the mediation shall apply.

 (a) A party to a Mediation Agreement that wishes to commence a mediation shall submit a Request for Mediation in writing to the Center.
 It shall at the same time send a copy of the Request for Mediation to the other party.

-(b) The Request for Mediation shall contain or be
+(b) The Request for Mediation shall contain or be accompanied by:

-(i) the names, addresses and telephone, telefax, e-mail or other communication references of the parties to the dispute and of the representative of the party filing the Request for Mediation;
+(i) the names, addresses and telephone, e-mail or other communication references of the parties to the dispute and of the representative of the party filing the Request for Mediation;

 (ii) a copy of the Mediation Agreement; and